sunsided/bht-mas/mas04/README.md

 ### Highpass: Laplacian-of-Gaussian Filter

+The LoG kernel ([Marr-Hildreth algorithm](http://en.wikipedia.org/wiki/Marr%E2%80%93Hildreth_algorithm)) is the application of same-sized laplacian and gaussian kernels in sequence (in either combination, i.e. laplacian first, then gaussian or gaussian first, then laplacian).

-Derived by multiplying the aforementioned laplacian filter by the 3x3 gaussian kernel
+The kernel used was derived by multiplying the aforementioned laplacian filter kernel by the 3x3 [gaussian kernel](http://en.wikipedia.org/wiki/Gaussian_filter)

     | 1 | 2 | 1 |
     | 2 | 4 | 2 |